-Thank you for your interest in our Master of Arts in Applied Behavior Analysis.
-We are proud to offer a flexible professional degree program designed to provide the knowledge base for effective and compassionate practice in behavior analysis and to meet the coursework specifications of the Behavior Analysis Certification Board (BACB).
-Each of the ten 3-hour courses offered in the degree focuses on scientifically grounded and humanely practiced behavioral interventions.
+Thank you for your interest in our Master of Arts in Applied Behavior Analysis offered by the UNT Department of Behavior Analysis.
+We are proud to offer a flexible, fully online degree program designed to provide the knowledge base for effective and compassionate practice in behavior analysis.
+Our completely online and asynchronous coursework offers students flexibility and independence in their learning.

 Application Deadlines